jupyterhub/traefik-proxy/docs/source/consul.md

    c.TraefikConsulProxy.traefik_api_username = "123"

    # consul url where it accepts client requests
-   c.TraefikConsulProxy.kv_url = "path/to/rules.toml"
+   c.TraefikConsulProxy.consul_url = "path/to/rules.toml"

    # configure JupyterHub to use TraefikConsulProxy
    c.JupyterHub.proxy_class = TraefikConsulProxy
    ```

     ```{note}
-    If you intend to enable consul acl, add the acl token to *jupyterhub_config.py* under *kv_password*:
+    If you intend to enable consul acl, add the acl token to *jupyterhub_config.py* under *consul_password*:

         # consul token
-        c.TraefikConsulProxy.kv_password = "456"
+        c.TraefikConsulProxy.consul_password = "456"
     ```

 2. Starts the agent in development mode on the default port on localhost. e.g.: